-Name of entities Place of incorporation/ establishment Place of operation attri interest butable Group voting 1 ortion of power held e Group Principal activities 2021 2020 2021 2020 深圳市航天物業管理 有限公司 Shenzhen Hantian Property Management Co., Ltd. ("Shenzhen Hangtian") (note a) PRC PRC 40.06% 40.06% 40.06% 40.06% Property management in the PRC
+Name of entities Place of incorporation/ establishment Place of operation attril interest butable Group voting 1 ortion of power held e Group Principal activities 2022 2021 2022 2021 深圳市航天物業管理 有限公司 Shenzhen Hantian Property Management Co., Ltd. ("Shenzhen Hangtian") (note a) PRC PRC 40.06% 40.06% 40.06% 40.06% Property management in the PRC

-- Pursuant to the article of association of Shenzhen Hangtian, the Group has the right to cast 40.06% of the votes of Shenzhen Hangtian at the shareholder's meeting, the governing body which directs the relevant activities that significantly affect the returns of Shenzhen Hangtian.
+- (a) Pursuant to the article of association of Shenzhen Hangtian, the Group has the right to cast 40.06% of the votes of Shenzhen Hangtian at the shareholder's meeting, the governing body which directs the relevant activities that significantly affect the returns of Shenzhen Hangtian.
 The approval of relevant activities require simple majority of shareholders.
-As the Group holds no more than 50% of the voting power in the shareholders' meeting, therefore, Shenzhen Hangtian is accounted for as an associate of the Group. - During the year ended 31 December 2021, the Group made investments of RMB1,867,265,000 (2020: RMB2,526,740,000) to establish/acquire certain associates with/from a number of associate partners.
-The associates mainly engaged in investment holdings, property development and property operation services. - During the year ended 31 December 2021, the Group has disposed of the interests in certain associates at a total consideration of RMB2,530,716,000 (2020: nil), with loss on disposal amounting to RMB103,072,000 (2020: nil) recognised and included in "other gains and loss" in the consolidated statement of profit or loss and other comprehensive income. - (d) During the year ended 31 December 2021, the Group received dividend of RMB31,105,000 (2020: RMB540,000) from associates. - All these companies are accounted for as associates as at respective period end date as in accordance with the memorandum and articles of the companies, the Group has significant influence at the shareholder's meeting, the governing body which directs the relevant activities that significantly affect the returns.
+As the Group holds no more than 50% of the voting power in the shareholders' meeting, therefore, Shenzhen Hangtian is accounted for as an associate of the Group. - (b) During the year ended 31 December 2022, the Group made investments of RMB178,646,000 (2021: RMB1,867,265,000) to establish/acquire certain associates with/from a number of associate partners.
+The associates mainly engaged in investment holdings, property development and property operation services. - (c) During the year ended 31 December 2022, the Group has disposed of the interest in certain associates at a total consideration of RMB700,525,000 (2021: RMB2,530,716,000), with loss on disposal amounting to RMB70,981,000 (2021: RMB103,072,000) recognised in the consolidated statement of profit or loss and other comprehensive income. - (d) During the year ended 31 December 2022, no dividend was received (2021: RMB31,105,000) from associates. - (e) All these companies are accounted for as associates as at respective period end date as in accordance with the memorandum and articles of the companies, the Group has significant influence at the shareholder's meeting, the governing body which directs the relevant activities that significantly affect the returns.